fqueze/adb-markers/README.md

 In Firefox 125 or later configured for remote profiling a Firefox instance on Android:
 - on the host computer, in `about:config`, set the `devtools.performance.recording.markers.external-url` preference to `http://localhost:2222/markers`.
 - use the 'power' preset (or any configuration that uses the 'power' feature) when starting the profiler.
-- when capturing the profile, the Firefox Profiler will automatically fetch additional markers from `adb shell dumpsys batterystats` and add them to the profile.
+- when capturing the profile, the Firefox Profiler will automatically fetch additional markers from `adb shell dumpsys batterystats` and `adb logcat`, and add them to the profile.

 ## Adding markers to a profile from an USB power meter